 - These dollhouses have very smooth wood that is easily painted and wallpapered with minimal wood filling or sanding.
 The priming is much easier on this type of wood because there is no need for filling delaminating wood.

-- The clapboard siding is already pre-milled into the walls, so you don't have to spend time putting each siding piece one by one.
+- The clapboard siding is already pre-milled into the walls, so you don't have to spend time putting each siding strip individually.

 - All of the components are three dimensional and pre-assembled.
 Most of these kits have pre-hinged doors and working windows.